Lyhh01/MF-HGNN/README.md

 10-fold leave-group-out cross-validation stratified by the joint distribution of diagnosis and site (DX_GROUP + SITE_ID).
 Ensures balanced group composition to reduce data leakage and enable rigorous generalization evaluation.

 3. Leave-Group-Out (Site) Cross-Validation
-Strict leave-group-out cross-validation at the site level, designed to evaluate model generalization across different imaging centers.
+Strict leave-group-out cross-validation at the site level.
+This is a more rigorous validation strategy for evaluating model generalization across different imaging centers.
 ABIDE: conducted on the three largest sites (NYU, UM, UCLA).
 MDD: each fold tests on one entire site and trains on all others.